nberserk/blog/source/_posts/2020-09-07-design-patterns.md

 - Canadian PST, GST
 - Validation of addresses strcuture in different locations

-from this requiremtns you can derive a following  potential entities and abstractions.
+from this requirments you can derive a following  potential entities and abstractions.

 examle of CVA:

 ```
 Country
 ----